HicaroD/TodoAsIssue/README.md

 - [Iterator](https://refactoring.guru/design-patterns/iterator)

     Iterator pattern was used on the parser implementation.
 I used it for iterating over a list of tokens.
+Additionally, even though Dart provides a built-in iterator for `List`, Dart doesn't offer me a method called `hasNext()` to check if there is a next element to iterate, that's why I implemented this pattern, just for building this method by myself.
 You can check it out [here](https://github.com/HicaroD/TodoAsIssue/blob/fef632e69eddb22b94ad1270d8bff52b943fe969/lib/parser/parser.dart#L4).

 - [Singleton](https://refactoring.guru/design-patterns/singleton)